All Episodes

 This is an example of the arrogance and the vanity that I think we as human beings can exhibit all too frequently, particularly in areas like this.

-Let's see, Bennington, Vermont, next, Brian.
+Let's see, Bennington, Vermont next.

-welcome to the EIB network.
+Brian, welcome to the EIB Network.

 Hello.

-Uh, Russ, a pleasure.
+Rush, a pleasure.

 Yes, sir.

-Yeah, what makes them it's a happiness survey.
+Yeah, what makes them into happiness survey?

 Exactly.

-Um what I would like to see is I would like to see this survey expanded.
+What I would like to see is I would like to see this survey expanded.

-Ask the youth in the black community what is the most important thing in your life.
+Ask the youth in the black community, what is the most important thing in your life?

 Well, they did.

-What is it that you would want more than anything else in the world that you don't have?
+What is it you would want more than anything else in the world that you don't have?

 Well, could be, but we don't know that.

-You know, it'd be it'd be dangerous here to uh to speculate.
+It'd be dangerous here to speculate.

-But this this survey dealt with it.
+But this survey dealt with it.

 They just ain't as happy.

-Now, the way Libs deal with this, folks, is to not figure out why the blacks and the minorities are not happy.
+Now, the way libs deal with this, folks, is to not figure out why the blacks and the minorities are not happy.

-We gotta figure out why the white kids are too happy and do something about it.
+We've got to figure out why the white kids are too happy and do something about it.

 It's not fair.

-It just isn't here again.
+It just isn't.

-We've got discrimination and what have you.
+Here again, we've got discrimination and what have you.

-So the traditional liberal value, and what they do love to to uh have people equal, equality to them is misery spread around as equally as they can make it.
+Equality to them is misery spread around as equally as they can make it.

 Export Selection